 Works in progress include:

-• Submissions site: We currently manage submissions via email, which is labor-intensive for our managing editor (because submissions/peer review management software like ScholarOne and Submittable) is prohibitively expensive.
+- Submissions site: We currently manage submissions via email, which is labor-intensive for our managing editor, and unfortunately, subscription-based submissions/peer review management software like ScholarOne and Submittable is prohibitively expensive.
 Free open source options are available (free = no software license fee; hosting costs still apply), but require additional work and knowledge to set up and self-host.
 I am in the process of customizing a submissions management site using the Public Knowledge Project’s excellent open source Open Journal Systems.
-I successfully tested the software with submissions for the Post45 prize competition & am in the process of migrating the site from Amazon Web Services to a Dockerized Microsoft Azure app (to take advantage of an Azure nonprofit grant).
+I successfully tested the software with submissions for the Post45 prize competition & am in the process of migrating the site from Amazon Web Services to a Dockerized Microsoft Azure app (to take advantage of Post45’s Azure nonprofit grant).

 More information about these projects is available at this GitHub project page.